jzav/silent-runner/README.md

 The complete list of currently available environment variables can be displayed using `SilentRunner --help`.
 Requests for additional environment variables are welcome.

+Post-execution hooks are started as detached processes without inherited standard handles.
+The hook and programs started by it therefore cannot rely on the original SilentRunner parent stdout or stderr handles.

+If a hook starts another SilentRunner instance, that instance must have an available diagnostic channel.
+For example, persistent stderr logging can be enabled with `--stderr-dir`; otherwise, if no diagnostic channel is available, the nested SilentRunner terminates with exit code 254.

 Options: